HamishCharles/inconvo-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Problem
 To create an ordered list of Premier League Clubs that is able to be filtered and clicked into for detail.
+See [here](https://docs.google.com/document/d/1C1rFtH5xxoaNx7ztY1VCA-HSfsUw6NKcbFMaxK2z9hE/edit?usp=sharing) for details.

 ## Solution
 This solution has been created with React as my Vue.js is fairly rudimentary at the moment.